Last Updated: February 10, 2025

 6. Personal Life

-What was Chuck Berry's Net Worth?
+What Was Chuck Berry's Net Worth?

 Early Life and Career Beginnings

 To support his family, Berry took odd jobs in St. Louis, including as a factory worker and a janitor, and then trained as a beautician at the Poro College of Cosmetology.
-For extra income, he worked with local bands, and began performing with pianist Johnnie Johnson's trio in 1953.
-It is generally agreed that Chuck heard rock and roll the first time after receiving a phone call from his cousin, Marvin Berry, on November 12, 1955.
+For extra income, he worked with local bands and began performing with pianist Johnnie Johnson's trio in 1953.
+It is generally agreed that Chuck heard rock and roll for the first time after receiving a phone call from his cousin, Marvin Berry, on November 12, 1955.

 Success with Chess Records